home_desertpath

 Oasis of peace

-Our verdant oasis in the middle of the desert is the place of baptism, a symbol of reconciliation and peace with the Eternal.
-After a long walk on a dry land, we find the main constituent of the human body: water.
-It has come down from the heights to our oasis in order to regenerate us, we even have the possibility to immerse our whole body in our faith, reminding us of our first condition in the womb before being born into the world.
-Faith in the Eternal God is also a birth, the new birth, one must be born of water and spirit to enter the kingdom of God.
+Our green oasis in the middle of the desert is the place of baptism, symbolising reconciliation with the Lord.
+After a long walk through arid land, we rediscover one of the main components of the human body: water.
+Flowing down from the heights, it regenerates us.
+We can immerse ourselves completely, refresh ourselves, confess our faith in the Lord, and glorify Him.
+We can also remember our first condition of life, in our mother's womb, before we were born into the world.
+Knowing the Creator in order to walk with Him is another birth; we must be born of water and the Spirit to enter the kingdom of God.
+Knowing the Creator is life.

 John 3:5 Jesus answered, Verily, verily, I say unto thee, Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God.